 In any case, you will need to put together an offer that will appeal to the creditors who hold at least 51 percent of your debt because the proposal is in force for all once a simple majority of creditors accept it.
 When the proposal is submitted to your creditors, they will all vote on whether to accept or reject the proposal.
 Each creditor gets one vote for every dollar that you owe said creditor.
 For instance, if your total debt is $100 and is owed to three creditors, the creditor to whom you owe $36 gets 36 votes, the creditor to whom you owe $15 gets 15 votes, and the creditor to whom you owe $49 gets 49 votes.
 If the first two creditors accept your proposal, then the third creditor must abide by it even if he or she has rejected the proposal.
 That is because creditors representing 51 percent ($51 in the above example) of your debt have signed off on the agreement.

-Unless a creditor votes in writing to reject the proposal, his or her vote is counted as a vote in favor of the agreement.
+Unless a creditor votes in writing to reject the proposal, his or her vote is counted as a vote in favour of the agreement.
 When creditors representing 25 percent of your debt specifically vote against the proposal, your trustee will schedule a meeting of your creditors at which votes will be cast again.
 As long as you get the 51 percent approval at the meeting of your creditors, the proposal will still go through even though some of your creditors are against it.

 Will My Creditors Be More Willing to Accept My Consumer Proposal if I Approach Them on My Own?